+In order to fulfill the government’s demand, a draft GMSF was produced in 2016/17.
+A number of sites on green belt land in Bury were originally earmarked for development in the Greater Manchester Spatial Framework (GMSF).
 Greater Manchester’s Labour Mayor, Andy Burnham, promised a radical rewrite of the GMSF after intense opposition from many of us to these plans.

-There have been numerous delays to the GMSF plan whilst I and other local MPs, council leaders and the Mayor have been pressuring the Government to accept these lower numbers to save as much of our green belt possible.
+There have been numerous delays to the publication of the second draft of the GMSF whilst I and other local MPs, council leaders and the Mayor have been pressuring the Government to accept independent household projections over their own political targets in order to save as much of our green belt as possible.

 We need housing, but we must protect Bury’s green belt land.
 It’s why I have consistently called for a brownfield first approach.
 And why, with Bury having the lowest proportion of brownfield land in GM, I’ve demanded the government reflect this in our targets.
 But developers and their supporters in Government aren’t listening.